dciancu/unifi-protect-unvr-docker-arm64/README.md

 **Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).**

 For the latest features and fixes always use the latest version.
-Some cameras may not adopt/work properly if Protect version is not new enough.
+Some cameras may not adopt/work properly if Protect version is not new enough or the storage capacity is not 100 GB at least.

 ### Updates